MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore-android/index.md

 * Support for multiple users

 > **Note:** Some features such as data encryption are beyond the scope of this tutorial.
 All features are documented in detail in the IBM MobileFirst Platform Foundation user documentation website.

+**Prerequisite**: Make sure the MobileFirst Native SDK was added to the Android Studio project.
+Follow the [Adding the MobileFirst Platform Foundation SDK to iOS applications](../../adding-the-mfpf-sdk/android/) tutorial.

 #### Jump to: